-The fair value accounting standards established a fair value hierarchy for inputs used in measuring fair value that maximizes the use of observable inputs by requiring that the most observable inputs be used when available.
+The fair value accounting standards establish a fair value hierarchy for inputs used in measuring fair value that maximizes the use of observable inputs and minimizes the use of unobservable inputs by requiring that the most observable inputs be used when available.
 Observable inputs are those that market participants would use in pricing the asset or liability based on market data obtained from independent sources.
 Unobservable inputs reflect our assumptions about the inputs market participants would use in pricing the asset or liability developed based on the best information available in the circumstances.
 The fair value hierarchy is categorized into three levels based on the inputs used in measuring fair value, as follows: